Monsoonal rains swing from 10-per cent deficit to surplus in 8 days | Science-Environment

 The rainfall deficiency in south India has reduced from 45 per cent to 23 per cent.

-At the end of June, the cumulative rainfall for the entire country was 148.6 mm, which was 10 per cent below the normal precipitation.
-However, the recent rains have significantly improved the situation.
+At the end of June, the cumulative rainfall for the entire country was 148.6 mm, 10 per cent below the normal precipitation.

-The incessant rains over northwest India since Saturday have set all-time records at many places.
+Cyclone Biparjoy played a role in delaying the monsoon onset over Kerala and the advance over southern India and the adjoining western and central parts of the country.
+However, its remnant brought heavy rainfall to parts of northwest and central India in the third week of June.

+An interaction between an active Western Disturbance and the monsoon trough has resulted in incessant rain since Saturday, causing flash floods and severe damage to infrastructure in Himachal Pradesh and Uttarakhand.

-While Delhi recorded 153 mm rainfall in a 24-hour period ending at 8:30 am on Sunday, the highest in a single day in July since 1982, Chandigarh and Ambala reported record rainfall of 322.2 mm and 224.1 mm respectively.
+Delhi recorded 153 mm rainfall in the 24-hour period ending at 8:30 am on Sunday, the highest in a single day in July since 1982, and another 105 mm between 8:30 am and 5:30 pm.
+Chandigarh and Ambala reported a record rainfall of 322.2 mm and 224.1 mm respectively.

-Many areas in Uttarakhand, Himachal Pradesh, Jammu and Kashmir, Haryana, Uttar Pradesh, Madhya Pradesh, coastal Karnataka and Gujarat have recorded ''heavy to very heavy'' precipitation.
+According to experts, the late arrival of monsoon caused a delay in crop sowing by about two weeks in many parts of central India in June and the ongoing intense rain in north India is expected to have an impact on the cultivation of pulses and oilseed crops.

+GV Ramanjaneyulu, an agricultural scientist at the Centre for Sustainable Agriculture in Hyderabad, said in north India, where most of the irrigated areas grow paddy, the impact may not be significant.
+However, the cultivation of pulses, oilseeds and vegetables in certain parts of north and central India will likely be affected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)